No results for ""

 Monthly active users (MAU)

-is a billing metric that measures the number of user contexts your flags encounter from client-side SDKs over a particular month.
+MAU is a billing metric that measures the number of user contexts your flags encounter from client-side SDKs over a particular month.
 MAU includes user contexts that are both single contexts and those that are part of a multi-context.
-If you are being billed by MAU then your MAU appear on the Contexts list, and expire from the list after 30 days of inactivity.
+These user contexts appear on the Contexts list, and expire from the list after 30 days of inactivity.

 To learn more, read Account usage metrics.